Sypherd/lm-evaluation-harness/README.md

-# Replicating Results
+# Replicating Results for "Incorporating Token Usage into Prompting Strategy Evaluation"

-> **For instructions on how to replicate the results of the "Incorporating Token Usage into Prompting Strategy Evaluation" paper, please follow [the instructions found at this link](./lm_eval/README.md).**
+> 🛑 **For instructions on how to replicate the results of the "Incorporating Token Usage into Prompting Strategy Evaluation" paper, please follow [the instructions found at this link](./lm_eval/README.md).**

 # Language Model Evaluation Harness